If you are looking to buy a hybrid car thinking it will help you to save money, you better think again.

-As of this writing the cash back on the gas powered SE is $2,000.
-On the hybrid, the cash back is $2,500.
+In the past, the offer was $2,000 cash back on the gas powered Sonata.
+On the hybrid, the cash back was $2,500.

-In years past, the government offered any type of hybrid cars a tax credit.
-But this is no longer the case.
+In years past, the government offered any type of hybrid car a tax credit.

 The current tax law for hybrid cars allows for a credit when you buy an electric or plug-in hybrid vehicle.
-This credit is anywhere from $2,500 up to $7,500.

 Since the Sonata hybrid in this scenario isn’t a plug-in, there is no government tax credit.

-Again, most offer these credits on plug-in hybrids and electric vehicles only, but make sure you check to see if you qualify.
+Again, most offer these credits are on plug-in hybrids and electric vehicles only, but make sure you check to see if you qualify.

 This area has little to do with money and more to do with other types of savings.

-- with a hybrid car, you will save time by not having to run to the gas station as frequently.
+- With a hybrid car, you will save time by not having to run to the gas station as frequently.

-- with a hybrid car, you could drive in the HOV lane, escaping traffic, saving time, and avoiding stress.
+- With a hybrid car, you could drive in the HOV lane, escaping traffic, saving time, and avoiding stress.

-- you help save the environment as you have a smaller carbon footprint with a hybrid vehicle.
+- You help save the environment as you have a smaller carbon footprint with a hybrid vehicle.

-- some companies allow hybrid owners special parking spots and other company perks.
+- Some companies allow hybrid owners special parking spots and other company perks.

-While you can’t put a monetary value on them, you will have to decide how much not running to the gas station as frequently will improve your life and if that happiness is worth it.
+While you can’t put a monetary value on them, you will have to decide if not running to the gas station as frequently will improve your life and if that happiness is worth it.